Reduction along strong Dirac maps: Dirac reduction

 and in particular that $\imath^*L_X$ is a non-twisted Dirac structure on $S$.
 Moreover, we have

-It follows that $A_S=\ker\imath^*L_X$ has constant rank, and therefore that $S$ is a reduction level. \end{proof}
+In view of Example \ref{ex:poisson2}, it follows that $B_S=\ker\imath^*L_X$ has constant rank, and therefore that $S$ is a reduction level of $(X,L_X)$. \end{proof}

-In particular, a submanifold $\imath:S\hooklongrightarrow X$ is called a \emph{Poisson transversal} if $S$ intersects every nondegenerate leaf $\O$ of $X$ transversally, and the restriction of the presymplectic form $\omega_{\O}$ to the intersection $S\cap\O$ is a symplectic form.
+\begin{example} A submanifold $\imath:S\hooklongrightarrow X$ is called a \emph{clean Poisson--Dirac submanifold} \cite{bra.fre.mar:20} if $S$ intersects every nondegenerate leaf $\O$ of $X$ cleanly, and the restriction of the presymplectic form $\omega_{\O}$ to the intersection $S\cap\O$ is a symplectic form.
 In this case, the pullback $\imath^*L_X$ is a Poisson structure, so its kernel is trivial.
 In view of Lemma \ref{ptrans}, this means that $S$ is a reduction level of $X$ with trivial stabilizer subalgebroid.

-Generalized reduction levels appear in various examples from geometric representation theory, as well as in symplectic \cite{gui.jef.sja:02} and quasi-Hamiltonian implosion \cite{hur.jef.sja:06}, where reduction takes place along the faces of the dominant Weyl chamber.
+In particular, any Poisson transversal is a reduction level with trivial stabilizer subalgebroid. \end{example}

-\begin{example} Let $\g$ be a reductive complex Lie algebra, and equip it with a nondenerate invariant symmetric bilinear form.
-The resulting isomorphism $\g\cong\g^*$ gives $\g$ a Kirillov--Kostant--Souriau Poisson structure.
-Let $\p$ be a parabolic subalgebra of $\g$ let $\uu$ be its nilradical.
-Then
+Reduction levels and relative reduction levels also appear in a number of examples from geometric representation theory.
+We recall some of these examples here.
+Let $\g$ be a reductive complex Lie algebra, and equip it with a nondenerate invariant symmetric bilinear form.
+The resulting isomorphism $\g\cong\g^*$ gives the Lie algebra $\g$ a Kirillov--Kostant--Souriau Poisson structure.
+Let $\p$ be a parabolic subalgebra with Levi decomposition $\p=\l +\uu$.